 Dysphagia is the term that refers to the inability to properly swallow.
 According to Dr. JoAnne Robbins, "As many as 40% of adults aged 60 and older currently suffer from dysphagia, with an exponential increase in the total dysphagic population likely as the geriatric population grows" [1].
-With such a growth in recent years, researchers like Dr. Robbins have been attempting to find ways to cure this disease and have made some significant advances.
-The type of dysphagia that will be focused on is oropharyngeal dysphagia, which related to nerve and muscle problems that can weaken your throat muscles and make it difficult to move food from your mouth into your throat.
-The other type is esophageal dysphagia, which refers to food getting stuck in the swallowing tube (esophagus) [4].
+With a growth in the number dysphagia patients in recent years, researchers like Dr. Robbins have been attempting to find ways to cure this disease and have been significant advances.
+The type of dysphagia that will be focused on is oropharyngeal dysphagia, in which various nerve and muscle problems that can weaken your throat muscles and make it difficult to move food from your mouth into your throat.
+The other type of dysphagia is esophageal dysphagia, which refers to food getting stuck in the swallowing tube (esophagus); however, this will not be addressed [4].

-This disease develops due mainly to a couple of different causes: stroke and sarcopenia stroke.
-Patients who have suffered a cerebrovascular accident and aspirate are significantly more at risk of suffering from pneumonia than those who do not and also have a greater rate of mortality [1].
+This disease develops due to many different causes, two of which are stroke and sarcopenia [1].
+Stroke occurs due to a loss of blood flow to the brain and causes the inability for the victims' brain to communicate with the throat and tongue muscles properly.
+Patients who have suffered a cerebrovascular accident and aspirate are significantly more at risk of suffering from pneumonia and also have a greater rate of mortality than those who do not [1].